reactjs/react.dev/src/content/blog/2024/04/25/react-19-upgrade-guide.md

 #### React 18.3 has also been published {/*react-18-3*/}

-To help make the upgrade to React 19 easier, we've published a `react@18.3` release that only includes warnings for deprecated APIs and other changes that are needed for React 19.
+To help make the upgrade to React 19 easier, we've published a `react@18.3` release that is identical to 18.2 but adds warnings for deprecated APIs and other changes that are needed for React 19.

 We recommend upgrading to React 18.3 first to help identify any issues before upgrading to React 19.